 You may have already heard about Jennifer Dulos, the Connecticut mother of five who went missing from her New Canaan house in May.
 Her husband and his girlfriend were arrested in connection with her disappearance and compared her case to Gone Girl (which the author of the book condemned).
-But it's not likely that you've heard of 27-year-old Myriam Camarillo, pictured, or the other women and girls we included in this story.
+But it's not likely that you've heard of the other women and girls we included in this story.

 Ahead, we've highlighted the cases of women and girls who went missing in 2019 you may not have heard of.

 We will continue to update this story.